-Before the attacker gets into punching range, the defender raises Lan-sau to defend the incoming punch while simultaneously raising the leg for a kick.
+Before the attacker gets into punching range, the defender raises Lan-sau to defend the incoming punch while simultaneously starting the kick at a 45-degree upward angle.

 Driving squarely into the opponent’s stomach, Lan-sau maintains a bridge to defend the incoming punch.
 Alternatively, the kick can go into the thigh or knee vs. the stomach.